mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 Restrictions:
 1. We can only write at max 3 bytes at a time
-2. We can only write upper case ascii values
+2. We can only write uppercase ascii values
 3. Limited initial pointer overwrites

 On the third point, we can only initially write a value to the pointer that is compromised of the block values: